 The admin, however, said Microsoft is wrong on this count.
 He added that the patch has been applied and that service has been returned to the few users who had problems on his system, without incident.

-The admin said that, three months ago, his team had upgraded two front-end and back-end servers to Windows Server 2003 and
+The admin said that, three months ago, his team had upgraded two front-end and back-end servers to Windows Server 2003 and Exchange Server 2003.
+Shortly after the upgrade, users randomly began reporting that they were being logged on to other people's mailboxes with full privileges.

 Microsoft was informed immediately, the administrator said.